marcelovdo/trello-clone/README.md

 Building a small Trello clone to study Web development.

-Client-sde code built with create-react-app.
+Client-side code built with create-react-app.

 <!--  # Getting Started with Create React App